instil/building-opensearch-index-from-dynamo-db/README.md

 Or if you are using CDK, here is an example of a table with a stream event:

 ```
-  const indexMeTable = new dynamodb.Table(this, "IndexMeTable", {
+const userTable = new Table(this, "UserTable", {
-    tableName: "index-me",
+  tableName: "user-table",
   billingMode: BillingMode.PAY_PER_REQUEST,
   partitionKey: {name: "partitionKey", type: AttributeType.STRING},
   sortKey: {name: "sortKey", type: AttributeType.STRING},
   pointInTimeRecovery: true,
   stream: StreamViewType.NEW_IMAGE // This is the important line!
 });
 ```

-Assuming you have set up your Lambda in CDK (`yourIndexingLambdaFunction`), you then just need to tell the stream to head off to that lambda:
+Assuming you have set up your Lambda in CDK (`indexUserLambdaFunction`), you then just need to tell the stream to head off to that lambda:

 ```
-  yourIndexingLambdaFunction.addEventSource(new DynamoEventSource(this.someTable, {
+  indexUserLambdaFunction.addEventSource(new DynamoEventSource(this.userTable, {
     startingPosition: StartingPosition.TRIM_HORIZON,
     batchSize: 1,
     retryAttempts: 3